jackrechsteiner/jackrechsteiner.github.io/_pages/cv.md

 Education
 ======
 * B.A. in Linguistics, Michigan State University, 2021
-* M.A. in Linguistics, Michigan State University University, 2023
+* M.A. in Linguistics, Michigan State University, 2023
   * Member of MSU Sociolinguistics Lab
 * Ph.D. in Linguistics, University of Pittsburgh (in progress)